frappe/datatable/README.md

 ## Introduction

 Frappe DataTable is a simple, modern and interactive datatable library for displaying tabular data.
 Originally built for [ERPNext](https://github.com/frappe/erpnext), it can be used to render large amount of rows without sacrificing performance and has the basic data grid features like inline editing and keyboard navigation.
-It does not require jQuery, like most data grids out there.
+It does not require jQuery, unlike most data grids out there.

 ## Demo